 - Living in the apartments offers students the chance to learn more about living on their own.
 Students who are ready to take on additional responsibilities often choose Ellsworth or Fuller.

-- Founders Hall is the only suite-style residence hall at WPI.
-It’s a coed living space configured in 4- and 6-person, all male or all female suites.
-Founders Hall is only available to upperclassmen.
+- Founders Hall is a suite-style residence hall at WPI featuring kitchenettes.
+It’s a coed living space configured in 4 - 6 - 8-person suites.

 - WPI has four on-campus themed houses.
 Students who apply to live in one of these houses choose their own theme for the house.
 Past themes have included Healthy Alternatives, World House, and Robotics House.